Parta/smallbackendproject/README.md

 - Database technology, data structure and application architecture is up to you but you need to use Symfony and the library FriendsOfSymfony (https://github.com/FriendsOfSymfony)

-- Endpoint(s) need to return a json.
+- Endpoint(s) need to return json.

 Frontend: